1. Limit Sugary Foods and Drinks

 3. Avoid Over-Brushing

-You can wear down your enamel if you brush too fast and hard.
+It is possible to wear down your enamel if you brush too fast and hard.
 Hold a brush with a soft bristle at about a 45-degree angle to your gums.
 Then move it back and forth in short, gentle strokes, about the distance of one tooth.
+Electric toothbrushes such as Philips Sonicare Toothbrush is a great option as well.
+Try to wait for up to an hour after eating sweets or citrus fruits before you brush your teeth.
+Acidic foods can soften enamel and may make it easier for you to damage the enamel with a toothbrush.

 4. Use Fluoride

 The American Dental Association (ADA) calls fluoride “nature’s cavity fighter” because it strengthens your enamel and helps repair the early stages of tooth decay.
-Fluoride also makes your teeth more resistant to acids that come from foods and from bacteria in your mouth.
+Fluoride can also make your teeth more resistant to acids that come from foods and from bacteria in your mouth.

 5. Treat Heartburn and Eating Disorders

-If you have either condition, talk to your doctor about treatment.
+If you have either condition, it is advised to talk to your doctor about treatment.

 Talk to your dentist if you’ve got the grinding habit.
-He may suggest a custom-fitted mouth guard that can protect your teeth.
+He may suggest a custom-fitted appliance that can protect your teeth.